Sunday 6th December 2015 4:30pm

 What we do

 The Orchestra aims to provide local people with interesting programmes and also offers platform opportunities for talented musicians (amateur and professional).
-Salford Symphony Orchestra performs four concerts per year at our main concert venue, Peel Hall at the University of Salford.
+Salford Symphony Orchestra performs four concerts per year.
 Rehearsals are held at St Paul's Church, Moor Lane, Kersal Moor, Salford, M7 3WX on Wednesday evenings at 7:30pm.

 The Orchestra Committee